Online Dental Nurse Courses – NEBDN Accredited Training UK

 Our online dental nurse course takes a minimum of 12 months to complete.
 Afterwards, each student is required to take the NEBDN dental nurse exams in order to get the qualification.

-The NEBDN National Diploma in Dental Nursing qualification is equivalent to Level 3.
+The NEBDN Diploma in Dental Nursing qualification is equivalent to Level 3 and it is Regulated Qualifications Framework (RQF)

 After successfully passing the exams, students are able to register with the GDC (General Dental Council) and work as dental nurses anywhere in the UK.